 In this post, we take a closer look at the responsibility of the hips in keeping you stable and injury-free, for miles on end.

 Developing control and strength on one leg leads to increased body awareness, improved running form, and ultimately increased endurance for that marathon distance!
+The best leg workouts for running focus on creating a balanced core and lower body throughout the running motion—not just in your standard two-feet on-the-ground activities.

-The single leg squat.
+The single-leg squat.
 We can’t lie to you…this isn’t going to be an easy one.
 But it’s going to WORK.
 FAST.

 Make sure you continue sitting your hips back to create a hinge and space for the upper body to lean forward, over your standing thigh.